-The largest island, Koh Laoya Nai is about a 1 kilometre long and wide, with hillside jungle on its interior and an almost perfect long white sands beach, lapped by shallow clear blue waters, running the length of its eastern shore.
-There are great views across to Long Beach on Koh Chang whilst, at its top end, Koh Klum, a large uninhabited island just out of Bang Bao, sits on the horizon.
+The largest island, Koh Laoya Nai is about a 1 kilometre long and wide, with hillside jungle on its interior and an almost perfect long white sand beach, lapped by shallow clear blue waters, running the length of its eastern shore.

 Also at this far end, the main island is or was joined to the tiny Koh Laoya Klang by a wooden bridge, but this has fallen into disrepair, making the crossing, at present, not possible.
 The forested rock of Koh Laoya Nok lies just a bit further south of them both.